dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 Success!

-## Going beyond Webhooks with Auth0 Extend
+## Aside: Going beyond Webhooks with Auth0 Extend
 Using Webhooks today for Intercom's extensibility places a burden.
-You have to sign up for a separate hosting provider, possibly install local tools, create your Webhook implementation, deploy it, and then configure the URL in Intercocm.
+You have to sign up for a separate hosting provider, possibly install local tools, create your Webhook implementation, deploy it, and then configure the URL in Intercom.
 You are not done there though, you also have to now manage this extension for the long haul.
 Serverless platforms like Webtask make that easier, but that still doesn't remove the maintenance and monitoring burden.
-You still have to research the different options, stand up the endpoint and maintain it.
+You still have to research the different options, stand up the endpoint, and maintain it.

 What if that textbox could go away?
 What if you could just edit the code right in Intercom in an embedded editor?
 There'd be no seperate accounts to worry about, no seperate endpoints to stand up and manage, no switching contexts.
 You could stay completely focused on writing the code for the extension.